Tuna Noodle Casserole with Crunchy Topping

 - While pasta boils, heat a saucepan over medium heat.
 Add butter and cook until butter is melted.
 To melted butter, add flour and celery seeds and stir until no dry spots remain.
 Continue cooking until butter-flour mixture starts turns golden brown, 2 to 3 minutes.

-- Slowly pour in milk while whisking.
+- Slowly pour in the milk while whisking.
 Bring the mixture to a simmer (adjust heat as needed), whisking constantly.
 Simmer until mixture thickens slightly, about 3 minutes more.
-Remove from heat and whisk in cheese.
+Remove from the heat and whisk in the cheese.

 - Spread mixture out in prepared baking dish.

 - Gently stir together melted butter and cornflakes.
-Spread cornflakes over top of the casserole.
+Spread the cornflakes over top of the casserole.